Azure/container-apps-deploy-action/README.md

 ```

 This will create a new Container App named `github-action-container-app-<github-run-id>-<github-run-attempt>` in a new
-resource group named `<container-app-name>-rg` where the image built and pushed to the Container Registry is named
+resource group named `<container-app-name>-rg` where the image built and pushed to ACR is named `mytestacr.azurecr.io/app:latest`
-`mytestacr.azurecr.io/app:latest`

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a